 Polo is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Polo is quite a bit lower than the national average among all cities of 21.84%: just 10.44% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Polo with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.44% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Polo in 2022 was $42,662, which is wealthy relative to Missouri, and upper middle income relative to the rest of the US.
 This equates to an annual income of $170,648 for a family of four.
 However, Polo contains both very wealthy and poor people as well.